terms and conditions

 3.4 The total duration of services outlined in the original Order Form will be the duration used to calculate any reduction/cancellation of service outlined in section 8.

 3.5 It is the sole responsibility of the Customer to ensure the Services set out on the Order Form meets its requirements.

-3.6 It is the sole responsibility of the Customer to ensure that it has the financial resources to fulfil its obligations under the terms of the contract.
+3.6 It is the sole responsibility of the Customer to ensure that it has the financial resources to fulfill its obligations under the terms of the contract.

-3.7 Services For Education will endeavour to meet special requests for specific days and time notified to us on the Order Form.
-This is subject to mutual agreement and availability of teaching staff.
+3.7 Services For Education will endeavour to meet special requests for specific days and time notified to us on Order Form This is subject to mutual agreement and availability of teaching staff.